 When people feel very anxious

-When people are drinking alcohol or taking recreational drugs
+When people are drinking alcohol or taking illicit drugs

 In the weeks to months after people have attempted suicide, particularly if they used a violent method

-People with depression are more likely to use alcohol or other recreational drugs in an attempt to help them sleep or feel less anxious.
-However, depression leads to alcohol use Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more and other substance use disorders Recreational Drugs and Intoxicants less often than was once thought.
+People with depression are more likely to use alcohol or illicit drugs in an attempt to help them sleep or feel less anxious.
+However, depression leads to alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more or other substance use disorders Illicit Drugs and Intoxicants less often than was once thought.

 People are also more likely to smoke heavily and to neglect their health.
 Thus, the risk of developing or worsening other disorders, such as chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more , is increased.